Export spatial data collected by gopro max/max2

 Verify exported data

-After copying, perform basic checks:
+After copying, perform a simple check:

-- Preview video files: Before uploading, play the
+- Preview video files: Play the

 Playing 360 video files